 By Diane Bucknell

-This post was originally written for Out of the Ordinary.
+This post has been slightly revised and was originally written for Out of the Ordinary.

 (1) Diagnostic and Statistical Manual of Mental Disorders.
 Fourth Edition, Washington DC, American Psychiatric Press, 1994, 7

 (2) "Anxiety and Endocrine Disease" by Dr. Richard C Hall: University of Florida, Gainesville LINK: